 In 1940, after twelve years in exile in Turkey, France and Mexico he was finally assassinated at his residence at Coyoacán, by Ramón Mercader, a Soviet agent, who attacked him in his study with an ice axe which did not instantly kill him, but led him to attack his assassin before his bodyguards arrived.
 Trotsky insisted on sparing Mercader's life and having him arrested and questioned.
 In the hospital, Trotsky succumbed to his wounds a day later, dying at the age of 60.
 Trotsky's ideas thus form the basis of Trotskyism, a major school of Marxist thought that is opposed to the theories of Stalinism.
 He was one of the few Soviet political figures who was never rehabilitated by the government of Mikhail Gorbachev (though the ban on his books was finally lifted in 1989).
 He wrote many political and theoretical books, including an autobiography (My Life), a history of the Revolution, several anti-fascist pamphlets and a whole bunch of military writings.
 In his exile, he formed friendships with surrealist poets such as Andre Breton, Mexican muralists such as Diego Rivera and Frida Kahlo (with whom Trotsky had an affair).

 His family life saw much tragedy, being a target of attempted Family Extermination by Stalin: After him being exiled from the Soviet Union, his surviving children all died one by one and every single one before him (his daughter Zinaida committed suicide in exile in 1933 after being told she wouldn't see her daughter again; his son Sergei Sedov died under unclear circumstances in Siberia in 1937, and his son Lev Sedov died at the hands of one of Stalin's agents in 1938).
 The definitive biography of Trotsky, a multi-volume set by Isaac Deutscher, is considered a masterpiece in the genre.
 Trotsky's own reputation as a historian and martyr was invoked during the Cold War as an authority on Stalinism.
 Later historians argue that aside from Trotsky's own biases, his understanding of Stalin's activities and personality was considerably limited on account of his exile and he gave far too little credit for Stalin's shrewdness and cunning.
 Ironically, it was Trotsky who first conceived of mass industrialization, a policy that Stalin co-opted and implemented (quite brutally it must be admitted).
 Historians wonder if Trotsky would ever have been a realistic alternative to Stalin within the Soviet Union, or if his own ideas could have been implemented in a far less bloody fashion than Stalinnote .
-As such he is a perennial favorite for counter-factual historians.
+As such he is a perennial favorite for counter-factual historians and even trolls.

 Tropes as portrayed in fiction: